“In medieval Shaftesbury, a traditional town-centre coaching inn reinvented as a funky hotel, perfect for foodies and country lovers”

 - Guest Lounge

-For a bit of wow-factor, check into The Cranborne Suite - a lofty bedroom-sitting room with a working fireplace (remote-controlled gas flame), an airy bay window with views down into the courtyard, and one of the biggest bathrooms we’ve ever seen: freestanding tub, twin basins, wall-mounted TV and a show-stopping double shower.
+For a bit of wow-factor, check into the second-floor Cranborne Suite - a large bedroom-sitting room with a working gas fireplace, an airy bay window overlooking the courtyard, and one of the biggest bathrooms we’ve ever seen: freestanding tub, twin basins, wall-mounted TV and a show-stopping double shower.

 - Central heating